eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

   - Linting
 ---

-If you're a JavaScript developer today, you're probably using ESLint and/or TypeScript to assist development.
+If you're a JavaScript developer today, there's a good chance you're using ESLint and/or TypeScript to assist development.
 Those two tools are common examples of their kind of tooling: ESLint is a common *linter*, whereas TypeScript is a common *type checker*.

 Linters and type checkers are two kinds of tools that both analyze code and report on detected issues.